dysrea/cv_projects/README.md

 2.  **Document Scanner**: Scans a document from an image, correcting for perspective to create a top-down view.
 (Wide scope of improvement)
 3.  **Face & Eye Detector**: Uses Haar Cascades to detect human faces and eyes in real-time.
 (As of now, only detects front face)
 4.  **Image Stitcher**: Stitches multiple overlapping images together to create a wide panoramic view.
 5.  **Motion Detector**: A real-time motion detection system built with Python and OpenCV.
 This application monitors a live webcam feed to identify and highlight moving objects by drawing a bounding box around them.
+(Scope of improvement)
 ## How to Run
 1. Clone the repository.
 2. Install the required libraries: `pip install opencv-contrib-python numpy`